gamesbyangelina/spritely/README.md

 Spritely is a tool for autogenerating simple placeholder game sprites from images found on the web.
 To see some example images, click here: www.gamesbyangelina.org/downloads/spritely/examples/spritelyexamples.png

+If you use Spritely for anything, from placeholders to a new genre of games, let me know!
+You don’t have to, of course, but it will put a smile on my face and also let me justify spending time on making it.
+I want to create more tools like this that spin off from my day job (where I research techniques for automatic game design).
+If I get lots of feedback I can show this off to people next time the funding nightmare comes back.

 Usage
 =====